 Surgical resection is important for low-risk and intermediate-risk disease.
 It is often delayed until adjuvant chemotherapy is given to improve the chance of adequate surgical resection.

 Chemotherapy (typical drugs include vincristine, cyclophosphamide, doxorubicin, cisplatin, carboplatin, ifosfamide, and etoposide) is usually necessary for children with intermediate-risk or high-risk disease.
-High-dose chemotherapy with stem cell transplantation and cis-retinoic acid are also frequently used in addition for children with high-risk disease.
+In addition, high-dose chemotherapy with stem cell transplantation and cis-retinoic acid are also frequently used for children with high-risk disease.

-Radiation therapy is sometimes needed for children with intermediate-risk disease or for inoperable tumors and is a standard part of treatment for local control of high-risk disease.
+Radiation therapy is sometimes needed for children with intermediate-risk disease or for children with inoperable tumors and is a standard part of treatment for local control of high-risk disease.

 Children's Oncology Group (COG) and the International Neuroblastoma Risk Group (INRG) classification: COG and INRG risk group stratification systems use staging and prognostic factors to stratify patients into low-, intermediate-, and high-risk categories that help determine prognosis and guide treatment